Open Anonymous Architectural Competition for a new, 11-unit, timber kindergarten

-The location for the planned construction of the Bohinjska Bistrica Kindergarten is rather flat, as it is located on the glacial valley plain, slightly sloping to the north, surrounded on all sides by picturesque ridges of the Julian Alps.
+The location for the planned construction of the Bohinjska Bistrica Kindergarten is rather flat, as it is located on the glacial valley plain, slightly sloping to the north, surrounded by picturesque ridges of the Julian Alps.
 The site is located on the edge of the Bohinjska Bistrica settlement next to the existing Primary School of Dr. Janez Mencinger, built in 1974.
-On the south side of the area the construction of individual residential houses is planned whilst on the north, it is bordered by a sports field and the primary school in the west.
-The new kindergarten is to be located in the extreme NW corner of the plot, right next to the primary school, where it will be most efficiently connected to the access road and will allow for maximum use of the site for children's playground on the S and SE side of the building.
+On the south side of the area the construction of individual residential houses is planned whilst in the north it borders on a sports field and in the west on the primary school.
+The new kindergarten is to be located in the extreme NW corner of the plot, right next to the primary school, where it will be connected to the access road most efficiently and will allow for maximum use of the site for playground on the S and SE side of the building.

 The new facility will be oriented in the N-NW and S-SE direction, which is the predominant direction of the agricultural fields in this area, as well as the optimal orientation for playrooms on one side and service areas with multipurpose space on the other, which benefit from N-NE light.
-The proposed kindergarten layout creates a large, southern playground and a smaller-pocket playground on its North-East side, allowing play in the shadow of the facility during the hot summer days.
-The compact floor plan of the kindergarten allows for a large residual area for the needs of a children's playground (approx. 4.400,00 m2).
+The proposed kindergarten layout creates a large, southern playground and a smaller pocket playground on its North-East side, allowing children to play in the shadow of the facility during the hot summer days.
+The kindergarten compact floor plan allows for a large residual area that can be used as a playground (approx. 4,400.00 m2).

 The design starting point was the kindergarten’s basic building block inspired by a “barn” – a typical local farm building in Bohinj Alpine region with stone or roughly plastered masonry ground floor and a steep wooden gabled roof which makes good use of the volume above the rectangular floor plan.
 The lighter wooden volume usually hangs over the heavy looking ground floor, especially if the barn is oriented to the south.

-The central space of the kindergarten is a two-story extension with a gallery and an open view towards the kindergarten kitchen and multipurpose space.
-This particular place, centered with a large communal table and a “bread oven” represents the heart of the new kindergarten.
+The central space of the kindergarten is a two-storey extension with a gallery and an open view towards the kindergarten kitchen and multipurpose space.
+This particular place, centred with a large communal table and a “bread oven”, represents the heart of the new kindergarten.